Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Data analysis

 \subsubsection{Swift/UVOT}

 /UVOT observed SDSS1133 through UVW1 (2600\AA), UVM2 (2246\AA), and UVW2 (1928\AA) bands.
 We downloaded pipeline-processed Swift UVOT Level 2 products from the HEASARC Archive.
-The UVM2 band data obtained on 2019 May 27 and 29 (1.4~ks) are combined into a single image using {\tt uvotimsum}.
-The UVW2 band data obtained on 2014 February 6-25 (total exposure is 13.6~ks) and 2019 May 27-29 (1.4~ks) are coadded separately, and the UVW1 band data obtained on 2013 August 26-28 (19.8~ks) and 2019 May 27-29 (1.4~ks) are coadded separately.
+For each filter, each of the 2013, 2014, and 2019 data was combined into a single image using {\tt uvotimsum}.

 Time dependent sensitivity corrections (several tens percent)\footnote{The most up-to-date UVOT sensitivity calibration file (included in CALDB ver.20201215) was used.} and small deadtime and coincidence loss corrections (at most 2\%) were calculated by using {\tt uvotsource} and applied for the measured fluxes \citep{poo08,bre11}.
 The zero point AB magnitudes for the source count rates for the standard aperture are 18.95, 18.54, and 19.11~mag for UVW1, UVM2, and UVW2 band, respectively\footnote{These photometric zero-points convert count rates into AB magnitudes, where the count rates are corrected for deadtime, coincidence-loss, aperture corrections, large-scale sensitivity variations, and detector sensitivity variations.}.
 Using tables of encircled energy curves for the UVOT PSFs in the CALDB, we estimated zero point AB magnitudes for the infinite aperture (defined to be $30''$ in radius) to be used for the PSF photometry as 19.11, 18.72, and 19.24~mag for UVW1, UVM2, and UVW2 band, respectively.
-The PSF models of the UVOT images were created with {\tt PSFEx}, and the PSF models were used in {\tt GALFIT} to perform structural decomposition.
-The {\it Swift}/UVOT PSF magnitudes of SDSS1133 derived by the {\tt GALFIT} fitting are summarized in Table~\ref{tab:photometry_table}, where the errors on the magnitudes only include statistical errors reported by {\tt GALFIT}.
+The PSF models of the UVOT images were created with {\tt PSFEx}.
+When reporting the {\it Swift}/UVOT photometric measurements, the errors on the magnitudes only include statistical errors.
 We should note that, in addition to the statistical errors, the reported magnitudes can be affected by various systematic errors; e.g., the {\it Swift}/UVOT photometric zero-point estimates induce $\sim 0.03$~mag errors on the magnitudes.